All Episodes

 I mean, that's why I went on in the first place.

-I thought to myself, I'm going to be accused by my friends in the scientific community of taking this out in the wrong way and causing it being counterproductive, and those accusations have come.
+I thought to myself, I'm going to be accused by my friends in the scientific community of taking this out in the wrong way and causing it, causing being counterproductive.

-But I keep saying back to these people, There's data in the public record now.
+But I keep saying back to these people, there's data in the public record now.

 It's there.